LeaderCat/Leader-Cat/README.md

 ## Table of Contents

-- leadercat-contracts#LeaderCat Ca Code: The core contracts of the Leader Cat.
+- leadercat-contracts#LEADERCATCONTRACT.sol: The core contracts of the Leader Cat.

 ## Additional Resources
 - [Website]()